AdobeDocs/experience-manager-cloud-service.en/help/edge/developing.md

 # Developing for Edge Delivery Services {#developing-edge}

 Edge Delivery Services is based around the concept of blocks.
 AEM comes with a comprehensive library of predefined blocks, which can be extended to meet your project needs.
-Code for Edge Delivery Services projects are managed in GitHub.
+Code for Edge Delivery Services projects is managed in GitHub.

 ## Blocks {#blocks}

-Blocks are the most fundamental part of a page delivered by Content Delivery Services.
+Blocks are the most fundamental part of a page delivered by Edge Delivery Services.
 A block encapsulates styling and code that drives a logical component of a content page.

 AEM provides standard blocks as part of the product within the project boilerplate.
 Such blocks include heading, text, images, links, lists, etc.